-- 400.1 It is in the public interest and required by the Code that professional accountants in public practice be independent when performing audit or review engagements. - 400.4 ISQC 1 requires a firm to establish policies and procedures designed to provide it with reasonable assurance that the firm, its personnel and, where applicable, others subject to independence requirements (including network firm personnel), maintain independence where required by relevant ethics requirements. - 400.5 Independence is linked to the principles of objectivity and integrity.
-It comprises: - (a) Independence of mind the state of mind that permits the expression of a conclusion without being affected by influences that compromise professional judgment, thereby allowing an individual to act with integrity, and exercise objectivity and professional skepticism. - (b) Independence in appearance the avoidance of facts and circumstances that are so significant that a reasonable and informed third party would be likely to conclude that a firm's, or an audit team member's, integrity, objectivity or professional skepticism has been compromised.
+- 400.1 It is in the public interest and required by the Code that professional accountants in public practice be independent when performing audit or review engagements. - This Part applies to both audit and review engagements.
+The terms "audit," "audit team," "audit engagement," "audit client," and "audit report" apply equally to review, review team, review engagement, review client, and review engagement report. - In this Part, the term "professional accountant" refers to individual professional accountants in public practice and their firms. - NSQC 1 requires a firm to establish policies and procedures 400.4 designed to provide it with reasonable assurance that the firm, its personnel and, where applicable, others subject to independence requirements (including network firm personnel), independence where required by relevant ethics requirements.
+NSAs and NSREs establish responsibilities for engagement partners and engagement teams at the level of the engagement for audits and reviews, respectively.
+The allocation of responsibilities within a firm will depend on its size, structure and organization.
+Many of the provisions of this Partdo not prescribe the specific responsibility of individuals within the firm for actions related to independence, instead referring to "firm" for ease of reference.
+Firms assign responsibility for a particular action to an individual or a group of individuals (such as an audit team), in accordance with NSOC 1.
+In addition, an individual professional accountant remains responsible for compliance with any provisions that apply to that accountant's activities, interests or relationships. - Independence is linked to the principles of objectivity and integrity.
+It comprises: - (a) Independence of mind the state of mind that permits the expression of a conclusion without being affected by influences that compromise professional judgment, thereby allowing an individual to act with integrity, and exercise objectivity and professional skepticism.

+(b) Independence in appearance - the avoidance of facts and circumstances that are so significant that a reasonable and informed third party would be likely to conclude that a firm's, or an audit team member's, integrity, objectivity or professional skepticism has been compromised.